-I am pleased to offer private instruction in beginner piano, music theory, and composition at students’ homes in Manhattan and Queens.
+I am pleased to offer private instruction in beginner-level piano at students’ homes in Manhattan and Queens.
 Please inquire on my contact page or email me directly at email@example.com.

 My Teaching Background